 Mariam earned a Ph.D. in English literature in 2014, for which she won the Governor General’s Gold Medal, awarded to the doctoral graduate with the highest academic standing.
 She is Professor of English at Wilfrid Laurier University and the former president of the Canadian Association for Postcolonial Studies (CAPS, formerly CACLALS).
 As an academic she has dedicated her research and teaching to the study of the legacies of British imperialism, anticolonial resistance and decolonization, as well as social justice issues impacting migrant and diasporic communities.
 She is the author of a scholarly monograph, Mythologies of Migration, Vocabularies of Indenture: The Novels of the South Asian Diaspora in Africa, the Caribbean, and Asia-Pacific (University of Toronto Press, 2009), co-editor of a scholarly essay collection, Critical Perspectives on Indo-Caribbean Women’s Literature (Routledge, 2013), and numerous scholarly works in the field of South Asian Canadian literature.

-Mariam is a self-taught landscape painter —a hobby she picked up as a form of therapy later in life, but which quickly turned into an enduring passion.
+When she is afforded the luxury of time, Mariam continues to teach herself to paint—a hobby she picked up as a form of therapy later in life, but which quickly turned into an enduring passion.
 Like her writing, she doesn’t restrict herself to a single medium, always eager to experiment as a way of developing her skills and expanding her craft.
-She works in acrylics, oils and watercolour and uses her photographs, either taken on hikes around Ontario’s parks and conservation areas or on her many global adventures, as the basis of inspiration.
+She works in acrylics, oils and watercolour and uses her photographs, either taken on hikes around Ontario’s parks and conservation areas or on her many travels, as the basis of inspiration.